2000s in Zimbabwe: 2006

 The Reserve Bank of Zimbabwe's governor Gideon Gono issued his fourth quarter monetary policy review statement on 24 January 2006.
 Joseph Mutima allegedly tried to assassinate Vice President Joyce Majuru that same month.
 Morgan Tsvangirai's three-day visit to Zambia came to an abrupt end on 2 February when the government deported Tsvangirai and eight senior Movement for Democratic Change officials from Livingstone, Zambia.
 The Zimbabwean government arrested 420 women, 19 babies and 7 men on 14 February during two Women of Zimbabwe Arise protest marches held in Bulawayo and Harare.
 The Reserve Bank of Zimbabwe announced that it had cleared its US$9 million arrears to the International Monetary Fund on 15 February.
 Arthur Mutambara addressed a Pro-Senate Movement for Democratic Change faction rally in Bulawayo on 18 March.
-The Movement for Democratic Change's Congress took place in Harare from 18–19 March.
+The Movement for Democratic Change's Congress took place in Harare from 18 to 19 March.
 Party members reelected Tsvangirai.
 Air Zimbabwe started charging fares in U.S. dollars on 20 March.

 In August 2006 run away inflation forced the government to replace its existing currency with a revalued one.
 In December 2006, ZANU-PF proposed the "harmonisation" of the parliamentary and presidential election schedules in 2010; the move was seen by the opposition as an excuse to extend Mugabe's term as president until 2010.